acend/container-basics-training/content/en/docs/012.0/_index.en.md

 docker system df
 ```

 This is helpful for scripting or doing a lot of experimentation where you start and delete quite a lot of times a container.
-As an example `docker rm -f $(docker container ls -ql)`, which will delete the last started container.
+As an example `docker rm -f $(docker ps -ql)`, which will delete the last started container.

 ## Stopping Containers